Normalisation or Schema Refinement or Database design

 Solutions To Anomalies : Decomposition of Tables – Schema Refinement

 - what is schema refinement

 - explain schema refinement in database design

-- schema refinement in database
+- schema refinement and normal forms

 - what is a schema refinement